Deployment package structure¶

 It is also possible to raise custom errors in your deployment file, for more information on how to do that see here.

-function and what data types can be used, can be found in the Deployment In- and output section.
+More details on how to handle the input and output of the request function, can be found in the Deployment In- and output section.

 The deployment template in our Github project contains an example script to test whether your deployment is working correctly within our deployment wrapper.